-Postgraduate in Blockchain and other DLT Technologies
+Postgraduate in Blockchain and Web 3.0

 The blockchain technologies program provides you with the fintech tools and skills necessary to face the challenges that technological and programming innovation is introducing to society and the business fabric, both at a theoretical level and in its practical implementation in different systems and applications.